KleinTova/terraform-github-automation-module/README.md

 * **Efficiency through Modularity:** Simplifies creation and management of GitHub infrastructure components.

-* **Consistency and Scalability:** Ensures consistent and scalable environments by configuring teams, access permissions, repositories, and branch protections with code.
+* **Consistency and Scalability:** Ensures consistent and scalable environments by configuring teams, access permissions, repository, and branch protections with code.

 * **Streamlined Setup and Reproducibility:** Enables reproducibility across various projects by streamlining setup processes.